kohlidevops/DockerZeroToHero/README.md

 Containers and virtual machines are both technologies used to isolate applications and their dependencies, but they have some key differences:

-    1. Resource Utilization:
+**1. Resource Utilization**

+Containers:

-        Containers share the host operating system kernel, and making them lighter and faster than VMs.
+Shared OS Kernel: Containers share the host operating system kernel, which makes them lightweight.
-        VMs have a full-fledged OS and hypervisor, making them more resource-intensive.
+Efficiency: Since they don't require a full OS, they use fewer system resources, making them faster and more efficient.
+Virtual Machines (VMs):

+Full OS and Hypervisor: Each VM runs a complete operating system on top of a hypervisor.
+Resource Intensive: This makes VMs more resource-intensive as they require more memory and processing power.
+Example:

+If you have 5 applications to run, using containers might only require the resources equivalent to one full OS.
+Using VMs, you might need 5 separate OS instances, significantly increasing resource usage.

+**2. Portability**

+Containers:

-    2. Portability: Containers are designed to be portable and can run on any system with a compatible host operating system.
-VMs are less portable as they need a compatible hypervisor to run.
+High Portability: Containers are designed to be portable and can run on any system with a compatible container runtime (like Docker).
+Consistency: They ensure the application behaves the same regardless of where they are deployed.
+Virtual Machines (VMs):

+Dependent on Hypervisor: VMs need a compatible hypervisor (like VMware, Hyper-V) to run, making them less portable.
+Migration: Moving VMs between different environments can be more complex.

+Example:

+You can take a containerized application from your laptop to a cloud server without any changes.
+For a VM, you might need to ensure the cloud server supports the specific hypervisor used by your VM.

+**3. Security**

+Containers:

+Shared OS: Containers share the host operating system, which can pose a security risk if one container is compromised.
+Isolation: While they provide some level of isolation, it’s less robust compared to VMs.
+Virtual Machines (VMs):

-    3. Security: VMs provide a higher level of security as each VM has its own operating system and can be isolated from the host and other VMs.
-Containers provide less isolation, as they share the host operating system.
+Full Isolation: Each VM has its own OS and is isolated from the host and other VMs, providing stronger security boundaries.

-    4. Management: Managing containers is typically easier than managing VMs, as containers are designed to be lightweight and fast-moving.
+Higher Security: If one VM is compromised, it’s less likely to affect others.
+Example:

+In a multi-tenant environment, using VMs can prevent one tenant’s compromised VM from affecting others.
+Containers might require additional security measures to achieve the same level of isolation.

+**4. Management**

+Containers:

+Ease of Management: Containers are lightweight and can be started, stopped, and scaled quickly.
+Orchestration Tools: Tools like Kubernetes make it easier to manage large numbers of containers.
+Virtual Machines (VMs):

+Complex Management: VMs are heavier and take longer to start and stop.
+Traditional Tools: Managing VMs often requires more traditional and complex management tools.
+Example:

+Deploying a new version of an application can be done in seconds with containers, but might take minutes or longer with VMs due to their larger size and longer startup times.

 ## Why are containers light weight ?